piensaenpixel/cuentas-anuales/cuentas/notas-estados-en.md

 For the purpose of determining the impairment of a cash-generating unit to which a part of goodwill has been allocated, the carrying amount of that cash-generating unit, adjusted by the theoretical amount of the goodwill attributable to the non-controlling interests, in the event they are not valued at fair value, is compared with its recoverable amount.

 The recoverable amount of a cash-generating unit is equal to the fair value less sale costs and its value in use, whichever is greater.
 Value in use is calculated as the discounted value of the cash flow projections that the unit’s management estimates and is based on the latest budgets approved for the coming years.
 The main assumptions used in its calculation are: a sustainable growth rate to extrapolate the cash flows indefinitely, and the discount rate used to discount the cash flows, which is equal to the cost of the capital assigned to each cashgenerating unit, and equivalent to the sum of the risk-free rate plus a risk premium inherent to the cashgenerating unit being evaluated for impairment.

+If the carrying amount of the cash-generating unit exceeds the related recoverable amount, the Group recognizes an impairment loss; the resulting loss is apportioned by reducing, first, the carrying amount of the goodwill allocated to that unit and, second, if there are still impairment losses remaining to be recognized, the carrying amount of the remainder of the assets.
+This is done by allocating the remaining loss in proportion to the carrying amount of each of the assets in the unit.
+In the event the non-controlling interests are measured at fair value, the deterioration of goodwill attributable to non-controlling interests will be recognized.
+In any case, an impairment loss recognized for goodwill shall not be reversed in a subsequent period.

+They are recognized under the heading "Impairment or (-) reversal of impairment on non-financial assets – Intangible assets” in the consolidated income statements (see Note 48).

 ##### Other intangible assets